Smartphone Battery Wear Cost Calculator

 Combining those relationships gives a compact expression for annualized battery wear cost:

-Formula: A = (R × C) / N
+Formula: A = (R ร C) / N

-To make the pattern even clearer, consider a few quick mathematical snapshots.
+To make the pattern even clearer, consider a few quick smartphone snapshots.
 A lighter-use owner might average daily battery use, which is of a full cycle per day and about cycles per year.
 A heavier-use owner might average daily use, or of a full cycle per day, which is about cycles per year.
 If both phones have the same rated cycle life, the heavier-use phone reaches that wear threshold much sooner.
-That is the central idea behind the calculator.
+That is the core idea behind the calculator.

-How to Interpret the Result
+How to Interpret the Smartphone Battery Wear Result

 | Daily Use % | Lifespan (yrs) | Annual Cost ($) |